Get

 maine coon kitten in a cat tree

 Adopting a new kitten is such an exciting and rewarding time in life, and there are so many great things to look forward to, especially in the beginning.
-On top of bringing your kitten home, you get to pick out all its adorable supplies like fluffy blankets, soft beds, a tiny collar, and, most exciting, pick out a name!
+On top of bringing your kitten home, you get to pick out all their supplies like fluffy blankets, soft beds, a tiny collar, and, most importantly, pick out a name!

 How to Name Your New Kitten

 However, that doesn’t mean you should ignore all the possibilities.
 You can still have fun choosing your cat’s name until it clicks.
-Here are a few easy tips to get some ideas generated.
+Here are a few easy tips to generate ideas.

 1. Don’t Rush

-Consider all the factors that can contribute to your kitten’s name, like its personality or appearance.
+Consider all the factors that can contribute to your kitten’s name, like their personality or appearance.
 Take time to decide what you want your kitten’s name to be inspired by.
-If you give this process patience and time, you will be sure to pick the right one.
+If you’re patient with the process, you will be sure to pick the right one.

 owner hand petting a kitten